System-Integration-Exam/SI-Exam/README.md

 ### Kafka

 We use Kafka as our message broker for sending event based messages between our applications.
-It allows the services to commynicate asyncrosly with each other and without knowledge of their consuemrs.
+It allows the services to communicate asyncrosly with each other and without knowledge of their consuemrs.

 ### Docker & Kubernetes